-The virtual occlusion performance is tested according to the following method:
+The virtual and real occlusion performance is tested according to the following method:

-a) shoot the scene with a mobile device, and enable augmented reality system, then place dynamic virtual objects in the picture of mobile phone scene to realize the occlusion effect between virtual objects and real scenes (including static background and dynamic foreground) through augmented reality system, meanwhile, output the occlusion time of each frame to the log, and judge whether the frame rate can reach the frame rate of six degree of freedom tracking;
+a) shoot the scene with a mobile device, and enable augmented reality system, then place dynamic virtual objects in the picture of mobile phone scene to realize the occlusion effect between virtual objects and real scenes (including static background and dynamic foreground) through augmented reality system, meanwhile, output the occlusion time of each frame to the log, and judge whether the frame rate can reach the frame rate of 6DoF tracking;

-b) record five groups of real-time virtual occlusion frames with common frame cutting tools of mobile device, and give the frame information to five participants, each participant evaluates the edge accuracy and error rate of virtual occlusion in five groups of scenes, and calculate the average of these evaluation results to get the edge accuracy and correct rate of virtual occlusion of augmented reality system on mobile platform.
+b) record five groups of real-time virtual and real occlusion frames with common frame cutting tools of mobile device, and give the frame information to five participants, each participant evaluates the edge accuracy and error rate of virtual and real occlusion in five groups of scenes, and calculate the average of these evaluation results to get the edge accuracy and correct rate of virtual and real occlusion of augmented reality system on mobile platform.

-Asynchronous clock distortion
+Asynchronous time warp

-The asynchronous clock distortion performance is tested as follows: provide scenes with static model in standard format and skeleton animation model with different complexity, and use the estimated illumination value and color value as ambient light illumination and color to render, test whether the rendering frame rate can be stabilized at a fixed frame rate of >60Hz, and test the running frame rate of rendering by common frame cutting tools of mobile device, such as Arm or Qualcomm frame cutting tool.
+The asynchronous time warp performance is tested as follows:

+a) provide scenes with static model in standard format and skeleton animation model with different complexity, and use the estimated illumination value and color value as ambient light illumination and color to render, test whether the rendering frame rate can be stabilized at a fixed frame rate of >60Hz, and test the running frame rate of rendering by common frame cutting tools of mobile device, such as Arm or Qualcomm frame cutting tool;

+b) record the 6DoF predicted trajectory and the SLAM trajectory, then compare the two numerically.

 Running